-3.7 Non-current liabilities
+3.6 Non-current liabilities

-Bonds included in non-current liabilities are initially measured at fair value net of transaction costs and subsequently valued at amortised costs.
+Bonds included in non-current liabilities are initially measured at fair value net of transaction costs and subsequently valued at amortised cost on the basis of the effective interest method.
+The effective interest is directly recorded in the profit and loss account.

-3.8 Current liabilities
+3.7 Current liabilities

-Bonds included in current liabilities are initially measured at fair value net of transaction costs and subsequently valued at amortised costs.
+Bonds included in current liabilities are initially measured at fair value net of transaction costs and subsequently valued at amortised cost on the basis of the effective interest method.
+The effective interest is directly recorded in the profit and loss account.